adamstorer/jekyll-cayman-theme/Research.md

 sitemap: false
 ---

- I have a few different broad research interests, and am always looking to find empirical situations where I can study these interests in depth.

-## Values, Conventions and Norms (VCN)

-I believe general research into how VCNs develop is of extreme importance to sociology.
-I am broadly interested in studying how VCNs move between
+ My research is generally dedicated to understanding how values, conventions, and norms (VCNs) develop and spread between individuals in society.
+I am interested in studying these from any angle, whether it be how individuals come to internalize VCNs, to how these VCNs are modified or respond to policy changes.
+I believe general research into how VCNs develop is of extreme importance to sociology, and is of fundamental importance to more general research questions.
+Currently, I am exploring these questions within three empirical situations.

-## Organizational Culture in Software Development
+### Organizational Culture in Software Development

-This project focuses on how certain domain-specific practices emerge and spread within the field of software development, with a particular focus on how individuals internalize practices as they work on different projects within an organization.
+This project focuses on how certain domain-specific conventions emerge and spread within the field of software development, with a particular focus on how individuals internalize practices as they work on different projects within an organization.
+This work demonstrates the lasting effect of context develops, and in particular analyzes the differences between context at an individuals initial moment in an organization and more recent experiences.

-## Job Satisfaction at Walmart
+### Job Satisfaction at Walmart

 With Adam Reich, I am working on a project studying how minimum wage increases affect job satisfaction at the largest employer in the United States.
+This project is meant to uncover the underlying value judgements that relate to job satisfaction.
+Specifically, the project details how the organizational response to minimum wage increases effects the perceived hierarchy within the organization, and how the disruption of this hierarchy effects job satisfaction.

-## Health and the Practices of Physicians
+### Health and the Practices of Physicians

-I am working
+As part of an ongoing project using All-Payers Claim Data, I am studying how a range of practices spread among physicians.